dannysu/hakyll-blog/posts/2016-01-17-ecmascript1-parser.markdown

 I started my learning by researching how some of the tools work.
 From this research I found out that Babel uses the [Babylon parser][6].
 I found out that ReactJS uses a [fork of the Esprima parser][7].
 I also found out that ReactJS appears to have plan to transition to use the [Acorn parser][8].
-Similarly to ReactJS, ESLint also uses a fork of Esprima named [Espree][9].
+Similar to ReactJS, ESLint also uses a fork of Esprima named [Espree][9].
 JSHint uses Esprima as well.
 Lastly, UglifyJS has [its own parser][10].